Contents of this page:

 • Real estate agents commission

-While it is hard to generalize, as every transaction is different - typically the agents commission is 5% of the agreed up price, and all other costs are typically between $750 and $1,500.
+While it is hard to generalize, as every transaction is different - typically the agents commission is 5% of the agreed up price, and all other costs (legal fees and taxes) are typically between $750 and $1,500 for a regular condo or house purchase.

 Annual property taxes are based on the municipals "Assessed Value" - not on the actual purchase amount.
 The assessed value can be anywhere from 5% to 50% of the real value of the property.
 Depending on where you live, the property tax may be up to 1% of the assessed value.
 So, for example, if you purchase a property for $100,000 and the assessed value is $30,000, the maximum property tax would be $300 per year - usually it's much less.